Cup-Of-JavaScript/javascript-express-api-postgres-2/Assignments.md

 BODY: None
 ```

 This endpoint returns all of the types of people for the specified type.
+This endpoint must join the `person_type` and `person` tables.

 Example Output for  http://localhost:5150/ex1/persons?personType=Manager:
 ```